lyrall/lyrall.github.io/docs/piracy/bpl-guide.md

 ### 7-Zip and WinRAR

 WinRAR is paid software, and is a tool for general zipping and unzipping purposes.
 RAR zip folders can only be properly **created** by WinRAR software, but can be unzipped with most other zip folder management applications.
 7-Zip, like WinRAR, is a computer program for creating, viewing, and unzipping zip folders.
 The difference is that 7-Zip IS superior.
-It's free and easy to use.
-Please download it [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI), as you WILL encounter zip folders as a pirate.
+It's free and easy to use, whereas RAR technology is becoming obsolete.
+Please download 7-Zip [here](https://mega.nz/file/xYREDATB#Ft19APie0V79WkZHh7UAX0oT5_RWLz8y4eH5EE_YwnI), as you WILL encounter zip folders as a pirate.
 To install, just open the file and follow the on screen installation instructions.
 Here's a quick reference to use it:

 #### Viewing the Contents of Zip Folders

 Right click the zip file, hover over ```7-Zip```, and select ```Open Archive```.
-You can select standard zip files in Windows 10 by simply double clicking them, but it is best practice to use the ```Open Archive``` option by default, to ensure support for non-standard zip files like ```.7z``` and ```.rar```.
+You can select standard zip files by simply double clicking them, but it is best practice to use the ```Open Archive``` option by default, to ensure support for non-standard zip files like ```.7z``` and ```.rar```.

-#### Zipping
+#### Zipping (Add to archive / archiving)

 1. Select the files or group of files you want to zip.
    - You can select any group of files AND folders, all can be contained in a zip folder.